SongyanYu/dycdtools/README.md

 ## Application
 Below is a minimal case study example.
 The example data supporting the case study can be accessed via: https://github.com/SongyanYu/ExampleData_dycdtools.

-### the calibration assistant function - calib.assist
+### The calibration assistant function - calib.assist

 Assume that you want to calibrate three model parameters: wind stirring efficiency, vertical mixing coefficient, and light extinction coefficient and each parameter have 4 possible values.
 The calib.assis function can be used to call DYRESM-CAEDYM to run for all possible combinations (n = 64) of the three parameters' values.
 For each model run, the objective function Nash-Sutcliffe Efficiency (NSE) coefficient is calcualted for temperature simulations.